-Figure 12 also shows that the growth rate is reduced at higher β_e due to β' stabilisation, noting that a mode transition occurs as β_e passes through $\beta_e \sim 0.13$ (note the abrupt change of sign of frequency and the further reduction of the growth rate).
-At these values of β_e and β' , the hybrid-KBM is fully stabilised, revealing the underlying subdominant MTM instability (see section 6).
-As discussed in section 5.1, hybrid-KBMs are strongly ballooning with growth rates that peak strongly at $\theta_0 = 0$, while MTM growth rates depend very differently on θ_0 , with a typically weak dependence at low k_y [18].
-For the reference equilibrium the hybrid-KBM growth rate is much more unstable at $\theta_0 = 0$ than the highest MTM growth rate at any θ_0 .
-Figure 12 indicates that increasing β_e together with β' results in stabilisation of the dominant hybrid-KBM.
-As a complement, figure 14 shows the linear growth rate spectrum for three different values of β_e with consistently varied β' -the nominal case (orange markers) and a lower and higher β_e case (blue and green markers).
-In the case with higher β_e , the hybrid-KBM instability vanishes and the MTM instability (see section 6) becomes the most unstable mode in the system.
-In the case of lower β_e , the ITG instability drives an unstable mode with a higher growth rate than the most unstable hybrid mode at the nominal β value.
+Figure 12 also shows that the growth rate is reduced at higher β due to β' stabilisation, noting that a mode transition occurs as β passes through $\beta \sim 0.13$ (note the abrupt change of sign of frequency and the further reduction of the growth rate).
+At these values of β and β' , the hybrid KBM is fully stabilised, revealing the underlying subdominant MTM instability (see §6).
+This suggests that increasing β together with β' can result in the stabilisation of the dominant hybrid mode.

+As a complement, Figure 14 shows the linear growth rate spectrum for three different values of β with consistently varied β' - the nominal case (orange markers) and a lower and higher β case (blue and green markers).
+In the case with higher β , the hybrid KBM instability vanishes and the MTM instability (see §6) becomes the most unstable mode in the system.
+In the case of lower β , the ITG instability drives an unstable mode with a higher growth rate than the most unstable hybrid mode at the nominal β value.

-5.2.3.
-Implications for the current ramp.
-We remark here that, as mentioned in section 2, one of the major challenges for STEP is the need to generate the required plasma current of $I_p \simeq 20$ MA.
-Although figures 13 and 14 demonstrate that a high beta regime free of the hybrid-mode exists, it is less clear how the hybrid mode could be avoided on the approach to such a flat-top during the I_p ramp.
-During the current ramp, the plasma equilibria will evolve continuously from a $\beta_e = 0$ state, where it will be dominated by electrostatic instabilities, up to the reference β_e where it is dominated by the hybrid-KBM.
-However, we have seen in figures 13 and 14 that the hybrid-KBM becomes active at much smaller β_e than that which we are aiming to achieve in the flat top.
-Thus, in getting to this equilibria one must first pass through a region where the hybrid-KBM is active, and this could shut down the evolution of the plasma e.g. if the turbulent transport were too large to sustain the profiles (see paper (II) for further discussion).
-It is currently not clear whether it is possible to avoid the onset of the hybrid-KBM completely or how much heating and fuelling would be required burn through it should it appear earlier in the current ramp.
-It is also worth remarking that the $\beta_e = 0.16$ case will probably exceed the resistive wall mode control limit and thus is likely not viable for other reasons.
+5.1.3.
+Implications for the current ramp We remark here that, as mentioned in §2, one of the major challenges for STEP is the need to generate the required plasma current of $I_p \simeq 20$ MA.
+Although Figures 13 and 14 demonstrate that a high beta regime free of the hybrid-mode exists, it is less clear how the hybrid mode could be avoided on the approach to such a flat-top during the I_p ramp.
+During the current ramp, the plasma equilibria will evolve continuously from a $\beta=0$ state, where it will be dominated by electrostatic instabilities, up to the reference β where it is dominated by the hybrid KBM.
+However, we have seen in Figures 13 and 14 that the hybrid KBM becomes active at much smaller β than that which we are aiming to achieve in the flat top.
+Thus, in getting to this equilibria one must first pass through a region where the hybrid-KBM is active, and this could shut down the evolution of the plasma e.g., if the turbulent transport were too large to sustain the profiles (see Paper (II) for further discussion).
+It is currently not clear whether it's possible to avoid the onset of the hybrid-KBM completely or how much heating and fueling would be required burn through it should it appear earlier in the current ramp.
+It is also worth remarking that the $\beta_e=0.16$ case will probably exceed the resistive wall mode control limit and thus is likely not viable for other reasons.

-Figure 14.
-Growth rate (a) and mode frequency (b) as functions of k_y from GS2 linear simulations with lower (blue markers), nominal (orange markers) and higher (green markers) β_e values.
+Figure 14: Growth rate (a) and mode frequency (b) as a function of k_y from GS2 linear simulations with lower (blue markers), nominal (orange markers) and higher (green markers) β_e values.
 The β' value is varied consistently.
 Results at $\Psi_n = 0.49$ of STEP-EC-HD.